Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 They're less-social, and you just happened to chat to them during a short-lived bout of outgoingness

 Some people don't need as much social time as others.
 Despite the stereotype, less-social types aren't always aloof and reserved.
 When they're spending time with people they can be quite friendly and eager to connect.
 It's just that they may only be in that "mode" for a relatively short part of the week, and the rest of the time they're enjoying their own company.
 When they were chatting to you in an outgoing frame of mind they may have been genuinely interested in hanging out more.
 After the get together they switched back to their predominant solitary mode, and their motivation to add a new friend to their life faded.
 They already know enough people to fulfill their smaller social needs.

 A few ways you can cut down on prospective friends not following through on offers to hang out

 Accept you can't prevent it from happening entirely

 That's extra true if you talk to people in high volume, mingling-focused situations like social meet ups.
 Making friends is a numbers game.
 You're not going to hit it off with everyone you meet.
 You're not going to go on to hang out with everyone you have a pleasant conversation with.
 Sometimes you'll meet someone who could have been a friend if you'd caught them at the right time, but you met them at a busy or flaky point in their lives, and nothing is going to come of it.

 Take more initiative yourself to follow up with people and try to set up plans

-If possible, invite newer friends to hang out in a low-stakes, low-pressure way
+If possible, invite newer friends to do something low-stakes and low-pressure

 Longer term, try to focus on meeting friends through places where you can regularly see the same people